A Guide to: Outlook vs. Gmail

 Although, there are more features to compare but as a business you should look at these major parameters while choosing an email product for you.

-For example, if you are considering Microsoft Outlook, you should also look into Office 365 (which is online, like Gmail).
+For example, if you are considering Microsoft Outlook, you should also look into Microsoft 365 (which is online, like Gmail).
 You might want to compare Gmail capabilities (Google Apps) to office 365, and read about Office 365 vs Google Apps, pros and cons.

 It is not just about selecting the right email product but rather about making sure your email data is safe, secure and backed up properly so that you don’t lose it when you need it the most.